 In the years since the Apple Macintosh was released in 1984, the design of the computer mouse has continued to evolve.
 One of the most significant changes to the mouse design was the addition of a second button.
 The original Apple mouse had only one button, but in 1987, Apple released a new mouse with two buttons, which allowed for more functionality and versatility.

 Other computer manufacturers quickly followed suit, and two-button mice became the norm.
-The addition of a second button made it possible to perform additional actions, such as right-clicking to access context menus or perform other functions.
+Adding a second button made it possible to perform additional actions, such as right-clicking to access context menus or perform other functions.

 In the years since the introduction of the two-button mouse, mice have continued to evolve, and additional buttons have been added.
 Some mice now have three, four, or even more buttons, which can be programmed to perform specific functions or access frequently used commands.

 The scroll wheel was another significant addition to the mouse design.
-The scroll wheel was first introduced by Microsoft in 1995, and it quickly became a standard feature in most mice.
-The scroll wheel made it much easier to navigate through long documents, web pages, and other forms of content.
+First introduced by Microsoft in 1995, it quickly became a standard feature in most mice.
+The scroll wheel made navigating through long documents, web pages, and other forms of content much more effortless.

 Another design variation that became popular was the trackball mouse.
-Trackball mice are similar to traditional mice, but they feature a stationary ball that is used to control the cursor on the screen.
-Trackball mice are popular among gamers, graphic designers, and other users who need a high degree of precision and control.
+Similar to traditional mice, trackball mice feature a stationary ball that controls the cursor on the screen.
+They are popular among gamers, graphic designers, and other users who need a high degree of precision and control.
 Space mice are another variation of the trackball mouse and are specifically designed for 3D graphics applications.

 Three-button Unix mice were designed with three buttons to allow users to copy and paste text within the terminal.
 They were popular with Unix users and were eventually replaced by the two-button mouse, which is now standard for most computers.